Continuity Clinic Experiences

 Developmental-Behavioral Continuity Clinic

-Beginning mid-way through the second year of fellowship training, the developmental continuity clinic and behavioral continuity clinic combine to form the developmental-behavioral continuity clinic.
-This experience, supervised by a developmental-behavioral or neurodevelopmental pediatrician, meets two half-days weekly for the last half of the second year and increases to three half-days throughout the third year of fellowship training.
+Beginning with the second year of fellowship training, the developmental continuity clinic and behavioral continuity clinic combine to form the developmental-behavioral continuity clinic.
+This experience, supervised by a developmental-behavioral or neurodevelopmental pediatrician, meets two half-days weekly during the second year and increases to three half-days throughout the third year of fellowship training.
 The combining of the continuity clinic experiences allows the fellow to follow individual patients longitudinally and develop relationships with families over time and is designed to assist the fellow in becoming an independent practitioner.

 Upon completion of the program, the fellow will have developed clinical skills that include not only diagnostic, evaluation, and basic management, but also the use of psychotropic medications and behavioral interventions for children with a wide variety of developmental and genetic etiologies.